deanturpin/superdean.com/complete.md

 #### Can be skimped on (eBay)

 - Blunt tweezers, to remove the extra dial feet and hold the square section of the stem (these are brass from a job lot)
-- Finger cots, large (these are Bergeon 7968-18)
+- Finger cots (I use large Bergeon 7968-18)
 - Hand pushers (Hand Fitting Tool Set, Deluxe from CousinsUK)
 - Pointy stick, to release the stem
 - Eye glass wire